danian95/InstDocs/docs/source/instruments/Gamry1010E/docs.rst

 -------------

-The easiest way to visualize data before exporting to a figure is to work up the data in Gamry Echem Analyst.
+The easiest way to visualize data before exporting to a figure is to work up the data in :program:`Gamry Echem Analyst`.